jlesage/docker-firefox/README.md

 Where:
   - `/docker/appdata/firefox`: This is where the application stores its configuration, log and any files needing persistency.

 Browse to `http://your-host-ip:5800` to access the Firefox GUI.
-Files from the host appear under the `/storage` folder in the container.

 ## Usage